B-S-Arnold/webscan/README.md

  - The test_get_source_code_paths method tests the get_source_code_paths functionality.
 It sets the source code paths and verifies the number of paths and their correctness.

 To run the tests, you can execute the test_crawler.py file directly, or use a test runner like unittest's built-in test runner or external runners like pytest or nose.

+    Dynamic Anyalisis

+- The unittest module is imported to utilize the testing framework for dynamic analysis.
+- The TestDynamicAnalyzer class is a test case that inherits from unittest.TestCase and defines various test scenarios.
+- The setUp method is utilized to create an instance of the DynamicAnalyzer class before each test case for isolation.
+- The test_analyze_finds_vulnerabilities method validates if the analyze method of the DynamicAnalyzer class successfully detects vulnerabilities in a simulated source code.
+It sets up a mock response using the _fetch_source_code method and asserts the presence of the expected vulnerability in the detected vulnerabilities list.
+- Similar to the actual dynamic analysis, the test methods emulate the dynamic analysis process and verify its correctness.

 MAIN.PY